a collection of notes on areas of personal interest

 However, the doors do illustrate accurately the traditional qifl arrangement; as I’ve noted elsewhere, traditional doors are locked from the outside, the large wooden key being taken by the man of the house, the family remaining safely inside.

-It’s good to see that the old traditions are continuing, not just with prestigious sets of doors as are illustrated above, but also with more normal doors as are illustrated in these next photographs.
+It’s good to see that the old traditions continued for some time, not just with prestigious sets of doors as are illustrated above, but also with more normal doors as are illustrated in these next photographs.
 This first pair of large doors illustrates how the traditional timber security arrangement was taken over by the more secure provision of, in this case, two steel bolts secured through the ’enf.
 Note that there is some carving to the sides of the ’enf suggesting that it was old and has been re-used for this door arrangement.

 This next pair of large doors appear to be constructed of a timber other than teak, and are hung on strap hinges fixed to the outside of the door.
 This is not particularly safe as external straps are available to attack from the outside.
 But there is an ’enf to protect the junction of the doors, and the bolt replicates in its arrangement and relationship with the ’enf, the traditional wooden bolt on the prestigious door.
 Security is maintained with a modern padlock, a much safer system than the traditional system illustrated above.
 The weakness of the door lies both in the strap hinges as well as the strength of the ’enf, but the development of a traditional door in this way is to be commended.